Can You Bring Your Dog on a Greyhound Bus? Learn About Greyhound’s Pet Policy.

 Unfortunately, Greyhound does not allow pets on board unless they are assistance animals or service animals accompanying passengers with disabilities.
 Therefore, there are no size or breed restrictions to keep in mind because all pets are prohibited.

 While it might be inconvenient for dog owners, it’s important to consider the safety of service animals and other passengers when traveling by bus.
-If you’re traveling and require pet-friendly accommodations, it might be best to research alternative transportation options or check out hotels that are dog-friendly at your final destination.
+If you’re traveling and require pet-friendly accommodations, it might be best to research alternative transportation options or check out dog-friendly hotels at your final destination.

 See Related: Greyhound Bus Pet Policy: Can You Bring Your Cat on Board?